 What Is an Oil Filter?

 An oil filter is a mechanical device that removes contaminants, dirt, and unburned fuel from circulating.
-The component allows just the circulation of fresh oil into the engine and it keeps the dirt.
-This is why the oil filter needs to be treated or changed within some period of time.
+The component allows only fresh oil to circulate into the engine while trapping dirt.
+For this reason, it’s necessary to treat or replace the oil filter periodically.

 Functions Of Oil Filters